 Most importantly, be sure to REALLY understand the data before you react.
 Establish new baselines and introduce new metrics or performance expectations in a slow and very conscientious manner to avoid a mutiny.

-Don’t forget to check back here next week, when I will cover Training.Categories: Call Center
+Don’t forget to check back here next week, when I will cover Training.Categories: Contact Center